 The cooperation, involvement and personal support of students and employees is crucial to campus safety.
 At Manchester University, we sincerely believe that "you are the key to security."
-Students and employees must assume responsibility for their own personal safety and the security of their belongings by taking simple precautions:
+Students and employees can assist with theri own personal safety and the security of their belongings by taking simple precautions: